Friday, May 3, 2024

 The main reason for this second excursion was at invitation of the people we had visited last time.
 Our first visit to these immigrant Mennonites was a get-to-know-you occasion.
 And now we had the invite to come again, meaning that the first was not a big intrusion, just a short visit with good memories.
 Kommt wada, a common statement of welcome among Low German Mennonites.

 Most of us in this tour group are urban Mennonites.
 We are those who have adapted to ‘ways of the world,’ including higher education.
 Education does interesting things.
 To our rural hosts we are probably characterized as ‘the learned ones.’
 We the visitors probably do not see ourselves in so generic a way.
 We are a mix of school teachers, preachers, administrators, and medical professionals including nurses and a doctor.
 From our vantage our hosts may be perceived as the ‘unlearned ones,’ whose migrant lifestyle has recently landed them in Alberta! [i] That also would be oversimplified.
 They too have variety, unique stories and a unique lineage which brings them here.
-Besides faith practice, a history of moves and economic interests, politics will be waiting in the wings even if we don’t immediately posit those questions!
+Besides faith practice and a history of moves and economic interests, politics will be waiting in the wings even if we don’t immediately posit those questions!

 History has always received a bit of thumbs down among my cronies, probably because most of us in the education pursuit were pointing toward careers, useful things like teacher training, health care either nurses or doctors (the really smart ones๐Ÿ˜Š), technology or business.
 History was kind of a long-haired pursuit for those who didn’t care for useful education!
 Anyway, however it got labeled, my undergraduate journey favored some history options, making it a minor just below the major, religious studies, which eventually led to my calling (Career?
 My interests a little out of the ordinary among all my practical minded friends).
 Yesterday on that tour, we were a bunch of those early students now 50 or 60 years later, visiting businesses, churches, and schools operating with that minimal education perspective which we had fought our way out of.
 Now they were our hosts!
 There is something Back to the Future about this.
 We the old educated ones marveling at all the things being accomplished by those who may or may not have completed eighth grade.